-Apart from breakfast we are happy to provide picnic lunches and evening meals/light suppers – 24 hours notice required and subject to availability.
-Please see our sample menu - menu and prices subject to change.
+Apart from breakfast we are happy to provide picnic lunches and evening meals/light suppers – 24 hours notice required (for dinner on a Sat/Sun we need to know choices on Friday) and subject to availability.
+Dinner Menu and Set Evening Meal menu - menu and prices subject to change.

-Orkney produces its own Orkney Wines, beers, ice cream, cheese and fudge to name but a few.
+Orkney produces its own whisky, wine, gin, rum, beer, ice cream, coffee, cheese and fudge to name but a few.
 It is a food lovers dream with excellent seafood and meat on offer, often followed by wonderful desserts or homebakes.
 For those with a sweet tooth we recommend you do not leave without sampling Orkney Fudge Cheesecake or a visit to Gerry’s Ice Cream Parlour in Stenness!
 Our guests have also been very pleasantly surprised at the choice of Gluten Free meals available in Orkney.

 In our food folder we have a selection of sample menus from several bars/restaurants.
 A great selection of local produce is used in all eateries.